What’s your favourite season?

 Do you feel that same, or do you feel slightly melancholy as autumn approaches?

-I completely get how the first signs of autumn approaching may not be so appealing to everyone.
-How the signs of the changing season signify the back-to-school or work routine after the lazy days of summer.
+I completely understand how the first signs of autumn approaching may not be so appealing to everyone.
+How you may not want to say goodbye to the lazy days of summer.

 There’s the dread of dark mornings and dark evenings fast approaching.
 The start of colder, wilder weather and the promise of potentially worse weather to come.